 The link between tornadoes and climate change is currently unclear.
-It’s difficult to identify long-term trends in tornado records, which only date back to 1950 in the United States.
-Also, the population in many areas affected by tornadoes has grown, so it’s possible that tornadoes in the early part of the 20th century occurred without anyone seeing them.
+Current data on tornadoes is inconsistent because measuring the presence of tornadoes relies on eyewitness accounts and aftermath damage assessments rather than quantifiable data.
+Additionally, it is difficult to identify long-term trends in tornado records, which only date back to the 1950s in the U.S., because the population in many areas affected by tornadoes has grown, contributing to increased eyewitness reports and greater property in harm’s way.
 Improved technology, such as advanced radar, also helps us “see” tornadoes that may not have been detected decades ago.

-Another problem lies with the physics associated with tornadoes.
+An additional challenge is the physics associated with tornadoes.
 Researchers are working to better understand how the building blocks for tornadoes – atmospheric instability and wind shear – will respond to global warming.
-It is likely that a warmer, moister world would allow for more frequent instability.
-However, it is also likely that a warmer world would lessen chances for wind shear.
-Climate change also could shift the timing of tornadoes or the regions that are most likely to be hit, with less of an impact on the total number of tornadoes.
+It is likely that a warmer, more humid world would allow for more frequent instability.
+However, it is also possible that a warmer world would lessen chances for wind shear.
+Climate change also could shift the timing of the tornadoes or the regions that are most likely to be hit, with less of an impact on the total number of tornadoes.

-Adding to the difficulty, tornadoes are too geographically small to be well simulated by climate models.
+An added difficulty in trying to determine future tornado frequency and intensity based on changes in the climate, is that tornadoes are too geographically small to be well simulated by climate models.
 Models can simulate some of the conditions that contribute to forming severe thunderstorms that often spawn tornadoes.
-Multiple studies (see here and here) find the conditions that produce the most severe thunderstorms are likely to occur more often in a warmer world, even if the total number of thunderstorms decreases (because of fewer weak storms).
-However, this work does not conclusively tell us whether tornadoes should follow the same trend as their parent thunderstorms.
+Multiple studies find that the conditions that produce the most severe thunderstorms are more likely in a warmer world.

 It will remain challenging to estimate any climate change influence on tornadoes until scientists can improve their physical understanding of the processes that cause tornadoes and the observational record of tornado frequency.